 The scope of the PEEC is defined by law.
 Thus, non-agricultural private sector employers with at least 50 employees are liable for the PEEC, all businesses combined.
 This threshold was modified by Law No. 2019-486 of 22 May 2019 relating to the growth and transformation of companies (known as the "PACTE Law") and increased from 20 to 50 employees as of 1 January 2020.
-In order to offset the impact of the increase in the threshold for PEEC collection, the State paid an additional €238 million in financial year 2020, as set out in the agreement relating to the PIV amending the Five Year Agreement and modified by the fourth draft amending finance bill for 2020.
-However, Law No. 2020-1721 of 29 December 2020 on the finances for 2021 abolished the compensation for the benefit of the Issuer: €620 million for the years 2021 and 2022 will therefore not be paid to the Issuer.
+In order to offset the impact of the increase in the threshold for PEEC collection, the State paid an additional €238 million in financial year 2020, as set out in the agreement relating to the PIV amending the 2018-2022 Five Year Agreement and modified by the fourth draft amending finance bill for 2020.
+However, Law No. 2020-1721 of 29 December 2020 on the finances for 2021 abolished the compensation for the benefit of the Issuer: €620 million for the years 2021 and 2022 were therefore not paid to the Issuer.

-The scope of the PEEC or its rate, set at 0.45% of the payroll since 1992, could be subject to further changes, resulting in a modification of the Five-Year Agreement.
+The scope of the PEEC or its rate, set at 0.45% of the payroll since 1992, could be subject to further changes.
 This could have a significant impact on the results, financial stability, and prospects of the Issuer and its consolidated subsidiaries.